wp-plugins/social-stickers/readme.txt

 3. Plugin settings page

 == Changelog ==

+= 1.2 =
+* Added Goodreads
+* Changed Xing and Google+ URLs to official links
+* Added Xing to picons theme (thanks to Joachim)
+* Added the options to open links in new tab.

 = 1.1 =
 * [Fix] Fixed a bug that caused stickers to replicate when some actions were triggered.